adarsh18raj/Yelp-Restaurant-Recommendation-System/README.md

 #### Data Description
 The data used in this project is part of the Yelp Dataset Challenge (Round 12).
 The dataset consists of a set of JSON files that include business information, reviews, tips (shorter reviews), user information and check-ins.
-* Business objects list name, location, opening hours, category, average star rating, the number of reviews about the business and a series of attributes like noise level or reservations policy.
-* Review objects list a star rating, the review text, the review date, and the number of votes that the review has received.

-In this project, we have focused on these two types of objects.
-The data consists of six sub datasets which describes the data with a brief information
+The data consists of six sub datasets which describes the data with a brief information.

-The size of the Data is 6.84 Gb including the sub files
+The size of the Data is 6.84 Gb including the sub files:
 1. Business Dataset (139 MB)
 2. Check-In Dataset (50.3 MB)
 3. Photo Dataset (34.9 MB)